 Recorded login sequences

 When configuring application logins for a scan, you can choose to import a recorded login sequence rather than just supplying basic user credentials.
 A recorded login sequence is essentially a set of instructions that tell Burp Scanner exactly how to log in to the website.
-Providing recorded login sequences allows Burp to successfully handle more complex login processes, including:
+Providing recorded login sequences allows Burp to successfully handle more complex authentication mechanisms, including:

 - Single sign-on